ME

 BofA Branch Network

-Get in-person investing help at 4,000+ Bank of America branches nationwide — rare for a self-directed online broker
+Get in-person investing help at 4,000+ Bank of America branches nationwide — rare for an online broker

 Merrill Guided Investing